ievapudz/Course_Work/README.md

 MCC for 003 v2 testing was: 0.8478.

+### Regressor with 003 v2 data

+There was a single-layer regressor defined to predict the temperature of the given protein.

+- Activation function: linear (input of 1280 and output 1).
+- Loss function: mean quared error (MSELoss).

+After 5 epochs of training and validation, the final validation loss was 169.713.

 ### Dataset for SLP testing (004)

 This dataset will contain only representatives of clusters.
 The clusters will be generated using `cd-hit` program